-Associate Degree in Fire Protection Technology
+Associate's in Fire Protection Technology

-An associate program in fire protection technology focuses on the practical knowledge and skills needed to effectively and safely prevent, fight and investigate fires.
+An associate's degree program in fire protection technology focuses on the practical knowledge and skills needed to effectively and safely prevent, fight and investigate fires.
 These programs provide training in fire prevention and protection methods, with an emphasis on analytical thinking, decision-making and technical knowledge of building construction, flammable materials and fire detection systems.
 Courses in chemistry, math, computer science and writing support the concepts and skills learned in discipline-specific courses.
 A common fire protection technology curriculum may consist of the following courses:

 - Hazardous materials